 In June we were finally able to travel internationally again, after not having crossed the Dutch borders since September 2020.
 When the Dutch government relaxed the travel restrictions in May, we immediately booked a ticket to Lanzarote to enjoy a week of nature, a private swimming pool and Spanish dishes.
 We would have preferred traveling with our little camper van, but unfortunately our neighboring countries still had quarantining policies, so we booked tickets to Lanzarote instead.
-Luckily, we are now welcome again in most European countries, so we can do our first international trips with the van in the upcoming weeks.
+Luckily, we are now allowed to travel in most European countries, so we can do our first international trips with the van in the upcoming weeks.
 Flying with Hugo went surprisingly well, but we still prefer to travel by van after our experience.
 In this blog you can find how we prepared the flight and vacation, how we experienced it and what we learnt.

 Preparing for the flight & vacation

 Our flight departed from Schiphol and the journey to Lanzarote would take us about 4 hours.
 Besides Hugo crying with exitement for five minutes we had a relaxed flight to Lanzarote and back again.
 This is how we prepared and what we did:

 Timing the bottles: We timed Hugo’s bottles exactly during take off and landing.
 Drinking or using a pacifier helps keeping the baby’s ears open and prevents them from having pain during the flight.
 Especially the landing can be hard on the baby’s ears, luckily Hugo didn’t flinch one bit.
 We didn’t end up using the bottles as he just slept through both landings.
 We also made sure we brought sufficient baby food.
 We brought along a whole box of baby food, so we would have ample food in the case that we were delayed.
 We were able to bring hot and cold water through the safety check as we were traveling with a baby.
 The crew was very accommodating in helping us prepare bottles for Hugo.